jcraane/personal-blog-hugo/content/post/2022-09-22-standalone-kmm-images.md

 - Export the image in multiple densities from the design tool of choice.
 - Use a tool to convert the image to multiple densities.

-kmm-support automatic creation of all required densities for a PNG or JPG.
+kmm-images supports automatic creation of all required densities for a PNG or JPG.
 The only requirement is to provide the images in the xxxhdpi density. kmm-images convers the images for both Android and iOS.

 ### Support of PDF image format